Level 2 Home Survey

 What does a Level 2 Home Survey cover?

 A Level 2 Home Survey reviews the visible and accessible parts of the property.
-It is intended to identify significant defects, condition issues and matters that may affect your decision to buy.
+The same level of inspection is carried out for both our Level 2 and Level 3 surveys, helping identify significant defects, condition issues and matters that may affect your decision to buy.

 - Roof coverings, chimneys, gutters and external rainwater goods